yankev07/BeyondMD_Interview/README.md

 By writing a short bash script, we can output various system health information from a Debian bookworm server as pictured below:

 ![Img 5](https://github.com/yankev07/BeyondMD_Interview/blob/cc8268539783a313663e8d1c441e69b4501ba63a/img/Screenshot%202023-11-14%20at%2012.55.47%20AM.png)

+## Step 3

+The installation of Docker can be automated on a Debian bookworm server using a ansible playbook.
+The playbook contains step-by-step commands and parameters detailing each step of the installation of Docker on Debian OS
+We can test our playbook by using the "ansible-playbook" command.
+In our case, the remote server was secured using a private key for ssh connections, so we had to include an extra "--private-key" parameter in the command as pictured below: